ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

     ./install.sh
     ```
 1. **Log out and log back in** if that script just created your `~/bin` dir (if `ls ~/bin` shows only the one `pdf2searchablepdf` symlink in that dir, and nothing else, then this is likely the case).

-    Note about what this does: this step simply causes our `~/.profile` file in Ubuntu to add `~/bin` to your executable PATH, so long as the `~/bin` dir exists.
+    Note about what this does: this step simply causes the `~/.profile` file in Ubuntu to add `~/bin` to your executable PATH, so long as the `~/bin` dir exists.
 If you need to manually add the `~/bin` dir to your PATH (because you're using a different Linux distribution, for instance, which does not use the `~/.profile` file like this) you can run this command to add it to your path just in the terminal you have open:
     ```bash
     PATH="$HOME/bin:$PATH"
     ```